 But in most cases, this approach wouldn’t be worth the time and effort.
 You’d be better off moving straight to step #4.

 If your outreach efforts fail and it’s not worth the effort to pursue a legal solution, the next step is to disavow the toxic links.

 You can do this quickly and easily with the Disavow feature in Monitor Backlinks.

-From your backlink report, all you have to do is select the toxic links that you want to disavow, and click on the gear icon under the checkbox.
+From your backlink report, all you have to do is select the toxic links that you want to disavow, and click on the gear icon next to the checkbox.

 As you can see in the screenshot below, you can choose to either disavow the URL or the domain.

 At first, I recommend using the Disavow URL option, which disavows the single URL over the entire domain.
 Disavowing an entire domain could impact a large number of backlinks, so you need to be confident before you make such a move.